CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-7.md

 # Challenge  02: Deploy and Utilize NVIDIA Riva ASR on Azure

-### Estimated Time: 45 minutes
+### Estimated Time: 45 Minutes

 ## Introduction

 In this challenge, you will deploy and utilize NVIDIA Riva ASR (Automatic Speech Recognition) on an Azure GPU-enabled virtual machine.
 You will generate the necessary NVIDIA API keys, create and configure a GPU-enabled virtual machine in Azure, set up and run the NVIDIA Riva ASR container, and configure network security group rules for external access.
-This challenge aims to provide hands-on experience with deploying AI models and using cloud resources to create AI-ready applications.
+This challenge aims to provide hands-on experience deploying AI models and using cloud resources to create AI-ready applications.

 Riva ASR NIM APIs provide easy access to state-of-the-art automatic speech recognition (ASR) models for multiple languages.
 Riva ASR NIM models are built on the NVIDIA software platform, incorporating CUDA, TensorRT, and Triton to offer out-of-the-box GPU acceleration.

-Riva ASR supports Mono, 16-bit audio in WAV, OPUS, and FLAC formats.
-In case you do not have a speech file available, you can use a sample speech file embedded in the Docker container launched in the previous section.
+Riva ASR supports mono, 16-bit audio in WAV, OPUS, and FLAC formats.
+If you do not have a speech file, use a sample speech file embedded in the Docker container launched in the previous section.

 > **Note**: This challenge must be completed successfully as it is a prerequisite for Challenge 6.
 Ensure that all tasks and steps outlined in this challenge are executed properly and that the desired outcomes are achieved before proceeding to Challenge 6.